yijxiang/DNAC_aiohttp_client/README.md

 #### Step 4: Customize the config and run python app.

-You should make some little change according to your requirement in file *client.py* although it's no problem completely if you want to run the *python client.py* directly.
+You should make some little change according to your requirement in file *client.py* although it's no problem to run *python client.py* directly.

 ##### Changes to support influxDB if you finished step-3

-If you have installed the influx database to store data points as above option step-3, take the following modification:
+If you have installed the influx database as above option step-3 and want to store data points, make the following changes:

 In *client.py*, if you use **aioinflux** python client to store time series data to Influx:
   - set the IP address of influx database server, by default *127.0.0.1* is used in local installation;